Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### distributedLoad

-The `distributedLoad` command moves a file or directory from the under storage system into Alluxio storage distributed across workers.
+The `distributedLoad` command loads a file or directory from the under storage system into Alluxio storage distributed across workers using the job service.
 The job is a no-op if the file is already loaded into Alluxio.

 If `distributedLoad` is run on a directory, files in the directory will be recursively loaded and each file will be loaded on a random worker.